 For a list of colloquium speakers for the current year, please see our list of Statistics Department Colloquia.

 The Palmetto Lecturer Series is an annual research series begun by former department chair Don Edwards.
 Each spring, a renowned invited researcher visits the statistics department for a week.
 During the week, the visitor gives two research presentations (one technical and one more popular/accessible).
 The list of past Palmetto Lecturers is a glittering one:

-- March 29, 2013 Palmetto Lecture on Network Reliability.
-Francisco J. Samaniego, University of California, Davis
+2013: Francisco J. Samaniego, Department of Statistics, University of California, Davis

 In addition to the departmental colloquium series, the statistics department holds regular informal research seminars, often given by faculty and graduate students.
 Please contact Professor Lianming Wang (firstname.lastname@example.org) if you would like to present a seminar.